Acizza/bcnotif/README.md

 The above configuration will increase the jump required for Friday, Saturday, and Sunday by 10% from the default, which will reduce the otherwise increased feed updates since more people have the opportunity to listen to feeds on the weekend.

-And another common configuration would be to make feeds in your local area more sensitive to updates, like so:
+Yet another common configuration would be to make feeds in your local area more sensitive to updates, like so:
 ```yaml
 Feed Settings:
   - County: Sacramento